Laguna San Rafael National Park: Climate

 Average annual rainfall at Cabo Raper (lat 46°50' S.), on the open coast of the Taitao Peninsula, is about 2000 mm.
 Going eastward, the amount of precipitation increases in the sheltered areas of the Chilean Inside Passage, being similar to that of Los Lagos Region.
 The average annual precipitation recorded between 1981 and 1985 at Laguna San Rafael weather station (lat 46°37' S.) was 4440 mm.
 At higher elevations, the precipitation increase is significant and is in the form of snow on the Northern Patagonian Ice Field, being recorded over 6000 mm of annual precipitation.

 Biology

-As above-noted, the park is a World Biosphere Reserve by UNESCO.
+The park is a World Biosphere Reserve by UNESCO.

 Several species of birds find shelter in the park, including black-browed albatrosses, great grebes, black-necked swans and cormorants.

 Terrestrial and marine wildlife in this area also include South American gray fox, South Andean deer, Chilean dolphins, South American sea lions, marine otters, southern elephant seals, and so on.
 Baleen whales migrate into Gulf of Penas, and it is notable that the gulf is possibly a wintering/calving ground for the critically endangered population of Southern Right Whale.